 Source: own research

-The variable time spending was calculated for this part of the research with eight statements, the statements are part of a question designed to rate the behaviour of the fan.
-The respondent answered with a scale ranged from very low to very much, with low, moderate and much between them rated each statement.
-Each statement was rated according to the respondent answers and level of importance.
-The higher the number means more time spent by the fan.
-The statements themselves were ranked by level importance and they were separated in two groups.
-Four ranked with a higher level of influence, including the statements: “I watch every game of my team on TV (when I'm not going to the stadium)”, “I am active in a club's fan club, I try to go watch the team training (at least at the main sessions)”, and “I go to conferences and formal galas of the club (presentation of new coach or players, start of a new season etc.)”.
-The other four were: “I write and respond in the team's Facebook page”, “I follow the team on social networks”, “I prepare equipment and accessories of encouragement (signs, costumes etc.)”, and “I follow my team over the sports media”.
-As with the calculation of loyalty also in the measurement of fan time spending at the end a single number reflecting the variable was achieved.
+The variable ‘time spending’ was calculated for this part of the research using eight statements; the statements are part of a question designed to rate the behaviour of the fan.
+The respondent answered using a scale ranging from ‘very low’ to ‘very much’, with ‘low’, ‘moderate’ and ‘much’ between them rated each statement.
+Each statement was rated according to the respondent’s answers and level of importance.
+A higher the number means more time spent by the fan.
+The statements themselves were ranked by level importance and separated into two groups.
+Four were ranked with a higher level of influence, including the statements: ‘I watch every game of my team on TV (when I'm not going to the stadium)’, ‘I am active in a club's fan club, I try to go watch the team training (at least at the main sessions)’ and ‘I go to conferences and formal galas of the club (presentation of new coach or players, start of a new season etc.)’.
+The other four were ‘I write and respond on the team's Facebook page’, ‘I follow the team on social networks’, ‘I prepare equipment and accessories of encouragement (signs, costumes etc.)’ and ‘I follow my team on sports media’.
+As in the case of the calculation of loyalty, also in the measurement of fans’ time spending at the end a single number reflecting the variable was obtained.

-The author expected that the higher the level of the fan the higher the time spending would be.
-However, it is clear from the results that it is not the case, instead, the fans that spend the greatest amount of time in team related stuff are the fans in the Attraction stage, and this was reflected with a 66.1% of the respondents.
-This fact could mean that to be in a more advanced stage of fanhood the fan dedicates more time to team related activities in the early stages mainly in the Attraction stage.
-Probably spending this time helps the fan to bond a stronger fanhood.
+The author expected that the higher the level of the fan the higher the level of time spending would be.
+However, it is clear from the results that this is not the case; rather, the fans that spend the greatest amount of time on team-related activities are fans at the attraction stage; this was reflected by 66.1% of the respondents.
+This fact could mean that in order to reach a more advanced stage of fanhood the fan dedicates more time to team-related activities at the early stages, mainly at the attraction stage.
+Probably spending this time helps the fan to form a stronger fanhood bond.

 Table 3.7.3.
-Money spending levels frequencies.
+Money-spending level frequencies.